 How much happier were they?

-By Dr. Emmons numbers, people in the gratitude condition were a full 25% happier.
-That’s a pretty significant spike in happiness.
+Dr. Emmons reported that people in the gratitude condition were a full 25% happier.
+A significant spike in happiness by anyone’s standards.

 2. It Boosts Life Satisfaction

-Research has shown that gratitude has a unique and positive affect with our level of life satisfaction.
+Research has shown that gratitude has a unique and positive effect on our outlook in life.

 One study of over 940 people in Japan and the US found that gratitude was associated with satisfaction in several different life domains.
-Once several demographic and personality factors were adjusted for, gratitude was still positively associated with relationship satisfaction and life satisfaction.
+Even when demographic and personality factors were adjusted for, gratitude was still positively associated with better relationship satisfaction and life satisfaction.